Looking for a history of the Medici family? You’ve come to the right place!

 In 1497, Savonarola hosted the “Bonfire of the Vanities,” in an attempt to expunge vice from Florence.
 He destroyed works of art and other “vanities” (wigs, perfume, cosmetics, tapestries, manuscripts, fine clothing) in the Piazza della Signoria.

-Legend holds that even Botticelli threw some of his paintings into the blaze, plunging himself into poverty and never picking up a paint brush again.
+According to Giorgio Vasari, even Botticelli threw some of his paintings into the blaze.
+He thereby plunged himself into poverty and never picked up a paint brush again.
 The Bonfire of the Vanities was one of the most infamous moments in Florentine history.

 In 1498, Savonarola was defrocked and imprisoned in the Palazzo Vecchio for heresy.
 After being tried and convicted, he was executed in the Piazza della Signoria.
 A circular plaque near the Palazzo Vecchio’s entrance marks the spot of Savonarola’s execution.